 Information about taking a clinical exam, including the exam schedule and testing procedures, should be obtained directly from the testing agencies.

-Applicants for a permanent dental license must also take the Iowa jurisprudence examination.
-After you have submitted your application for licensure, the Board office will send you authorization to sit for the jurisprudence examination, as well as a list of testing sites.
-To take the examination, make arrangements directly with one of the Iowa community college testing sites.
+Applicants for a permanent dental license or faculty permit must also take the Iowa jurisprudence examination.
+After you have submitted your application for licensure, the Board office will send you information about taking the exam.
+Make arrangements directly with one of the Iowa community college testing sites.
 Please note that a proctor fee set by the community college testing site for the jurisprudence exam will be paid directly to the community college testing site.
 After taking the examination, the testing site will mail or fax the answer sheet to the Board office for scoring.
 You will then receive written confirmation of your score.

 The jurisprudence exam is based on information contained in Iowa Code chapters 147, 153, 272C, and 650 Iowa Administrative Code.
 To study for the exam, it is recommended that you download a copy of the Board rules from this website.
 A written copy of the rules may also be ordered for a small fee.
 The exam consists of multiple choice and true/false questions.

 Graduates of Foreign Dental Schools

 To be eligible, graduates of foreign dental schools must complete a postgraduate general practice residency of at least one (1) year, or two (2) years of undergraduate supplemental education at an accredited dental school.
 While the foreign dental school graduate does not need to have a D.D.S. or D.M.D. degree, the applicant must submit evidence showing that the educational requirements have been met.
 A diploma, degree or certificate must be awarded to the applicant upon successful completion of the program.